Newcomers Network

 4. Pace yourself

-If you have just finished a long plane trip, remember that you will not be operating at your full capacity and it will take several days or even weeks to recover from jet lag and perhaps the busy time you had leading up to your move.
-Be kind to yourself and make time for extra sleep or naps and try not to fit too much into every day.
+Be kind to yourself and make time for some extra sleep or naps and try not to fit too much into every day.
 If you are offered help, consider using it but also be willing to do whatever it takes to make things comfortable for yourself.

 Share concerns or worries with a trusted friend (which may not be your new work colleagues) and find out information rather than battle on without the facts you need to be successful.